SAP-samples/hana-shine-xsa/README.md

 ##Installation via Product Installer
 ###Create a user for Custom User Provided Services creation

-Open SQL console of the HANA system in the SAP web development workbench for SAP HANA (old WebIDE for XS Classic) or the HANA studio and execute the following SQL statements:
+Open SQL console of the HANA system in SAP HANA studio and execute the following SQL statements:

     CREATE USER <USERNAME> PASSWORD <PASSWORD>;
     Grant SELECT on "SYS"."M_TABLES" to <USERNAME>;